 Te Uru and McCahon House Museum tandem visits

 Students have the opportunity to view contemporary art at Te Uru followed by a tour of McCahon House in French Bay.
-With the cottage only a five-minute drive from the gallery, why not visit both at once?
+With the cottage only a five-minute drive from the gallery, why not visit both in one outing?

 We now provide gallery visits and workshops tailored to meet the needs of the preschool years.
 Take a tour of an appropriate exhibition followed by a hands-on workshop in our Learning Centre.